thhaase/my_Zettlr_templates/README.md

 # my_Zettlr_templates
-When I started studying Social Science I wrote all my texts with LATEX.
-I started using Zettlr in March 2023.
-Because I still wanted my texts to look the same as before, so I created the templates oyu can find in this repository.
-I will upload all new templates I create in here.
+When I started studying Social Science I used to write all my texts with LATEX in Atom.
+I started using Zettlr in March 2023, but I still wanted my texts to look the same as before, so I created the templates in this repository.
+I'm going to upload all new templates I create in here.
 Feel free to get inspired to create your own.

 | template      | usecase                                                                  |
 |---------------|--------------------------------------------------------------------------|